gregbuehler/modbusportal/README.md

 modbusportal
 ============

-A utility for interacting with Modbus devices
+An interface for parsing and processing a text stream into Modbus RTU.
+Designed for the ATMEGA328.